 The United States sent its first envoy to Korea in 1883.
-The United States led the U.N. coalition that fought a war to defend South Korea after North Korea invaded it in 1950.
-South Korea and the United States first signed a mutual defense treaty in 1953 and have worked closely together ever since to provide security in the region and combat global threats.
+The United States led the U.N. coalition that fought a war to defend the Republic of Korea (ROK) after the Democratic People’s Republic of Korea (DPRK) invaded it in 1950.
+The United States and the ROK signed a mutual defense treaty in 1953 and have worked closely together ever since to provide security in the region, address global challenges and advance mutual interests.

-Here is a brief timeline of U.S.-South Korean diplomatic history and cooperation since the mid-20th century.
+Here is a brief timeline of U.S.-ROK diplomatic history and cooperation since the mid-20th century.

 Following Japan’s surrender at the end of World War II, the Korean Peninsula is divided at the 38th parallel into two occupation zones.

-The parties do not realize their hopes for a unified Korea and instead establish two separate nations: the Republic of Korea in the south and the communist Democratic People’s Republic of Korea in the north.
+The parties do not realize their hopes for a unified Korea and instead establish two separate nations: the ROK in the south and the communist DPRK in the north.

-North Korean forces invade the Republic of Korea.
-Led by the United States, a 16-country U.N. coalition undertakes South Korea’s defense while China enters the war on North Korea’s side.
+DPRK forces invade the ROK.
+Led by the United States, a 16-country U.N. coalition undertakes the ROK’s defense while the People’s Republic of China enters the war on the DPRK’s side.

 An armistice ends the fighting, but the parties do not sign a peace treaty.
-The United States and the Republic of Korea sign their mutual defense treaty.
+The United States and the ROK sign their mutual defense treaty.

-The first Korea-U.S. Free Trade Agreement enters into force in 2012; six years later President Trump and President Moon Jae-in sign a landmark, revamped free trade deal.
+The first Korea-U.S. free trade agreement enters into force in 2012.
+Five years later, in 2017, President Donald Trump pays the first state visit to Seoul by a U.S. president in 25 years.
+In 2018, Trump and President Moon Jae-in sign a landmark, revamped free trade deal.

-The two close allies coordinate their response to the North Korean nuclear threat and their efforts to achieve complete denuclearization of the Korean Peninsula.
+In 2021, President Biden and President Moon reaffirm joint commitment to ROK defense.
+The photo above shows ROK soldiers during an exercise.
+The two close allies continue to coordinate their response to the DPRK security threat and their efforts to achieve complete denuclearization of the Korean Peninsula.